codecatcher3/catalan/index.md

-This is the ROT13 of the paper.
+This is the ROT13 of the paper submitted for academic review.

 Note both major and minor edits to the original text.